AayushDable/Clockify-Helper/README.md

 # Clockify Helper - Background Time Tracking Assistant

-A Python application that runs in the background and periodically asks "What are you doing?" to help employees track their time without constantly interrupting their workflow.
+A Python application that runs in the background and periodically asks "What are you working on?" to help employees track their time without constantly interrupting their workflow.

 ## Overview